 All SLPs who work in non-school settings relying on third-party payment reimbursement must hold a state-level speech and language license.
 All students who fulfill the Master's degree requirements at UWEC in CSD meet the Wisconsin Department of Safety and Professional Service (DSPS) state licensure requirements.
 If a graduate student wishes to receive program endorsement for licensure in a state other than Wisconsin, he/she must determine what those requirements are and bring them to the Online Graduate Coordinator and Director of Clinical Education.
-It is often true that a Master's degree in CSD is the primary requirement; however, some states have some specific coursework or clock hour requirements that are not mandated by ASHA.
+It is often true that a Master's degree in CSD is the primary requirement; however, some states have some specific coursework or clock hour requirements that are not mandated by ASHA As students in the UWEC, CSD online graduate program discover and share specific state licensure requirements, the program works with the student to assure them that they will be eligible for such licensure following completion of the clinical fellowship year.
+It is the student's responsibility to communicate these findings and requirements to the program.